-Peterborough Regional College offers education and training to over 7,000 students and businesses every year providing a huge range of courses to suit everyone – GCSEs, vocational career-focused courses, part-time adult courses, Supported Internships, Apprenticeships, higher education and professional training tailored to both individuals and employers.
+Peterborough College offers education and training to over 7,000 students and businesses every year providing a huge range of courses to suit everyone – GCSEs, vocational career-focused courses, part-time adult courses, Supported Internships, Apprenticeships, higher education and professional training tailored to both individuals and employers.

 Entry level courses help develop your personal and work skills, in preparation for further qualifications and study levels.
 They are available at three levels and include subjects such as Childcare, Health & Social Care, ESOL and Motor Vehicle.

 Level 1 courses usually last for one year and are ideal for those with little knowledge of the subject area.
 On successful completion, learners can move onto study a Level 2 course if they meet the entry requirements.

 Level 2 courses usually last for one year and are equivalent to 4 GCSEs at grade 4 and above (or grade C and above on the previous grading system).
 A level 2 course will develop your subject knowledge further and build on your practical experience at college and through work experience.
 On successful completion, learners can move onto study a level 3 course if they meet the entry requirements.

 Level 3 – Advanced Level